-The Chicago Public Schools’ FY2019 Proposed Budget is the financial policy plan proposed to the Chicago Board of Education for the fiscal year beginning July 1, 2018 and ending June 30, 2019.
+The Chicago Public Schools’ (CPS) FY2020 Proposed Budget is the financial policy plan proposed to the Chicago Board of Education for the fiscal year beginning July 1, 2019 and ending June 30, 2020.
 The proposed budget is available to the public at www.cps.edu/budget.
-The website contains the official budget document as well as an interactive site that allows users to access detailed reports on all dollars and positions in the district budget.
-Physical copies of the FY2019 Proposed Budget will also be on file with the Board Office at 1 North Dearborn, Suite 950, Chicago, Illinois 60602.
+The website contains the official budget document as well as an interactive site that includes detailed reports on all dollars and positions in the district budget.
+Physical copies of the FY2020 Proposed Budget are available at the Board Office at 1 North Dearborn, Suite 950, Chicago, Illinois 60602.

-The FY2019 Proposed Budget includes narrative overviews of CPS programs, goals, financial policies, and procedures; a budget summary; and detailed financial tables.
-These chapters are accessible from the list of links on the left side of the screen on the homepage of the budget website.
+The FY2020 Proposed Budget includes narrative overviews of CPS programs, goals, financial policies, and procedures; a budget summary; and detailed financial tables.

 The following chapters are included:

 This chapter summarizes the district’s financial position, outlining the goals and objectives that CPS seeks to achieve in the current fiscal year and in the future.
 Summary tables provide additional details of the financial picture.

 This chapter describes each of the district’s revenue sources, the assumptions and factors that influence our revenue projections, and year-to-year comparisons.

 This chapter provides an overview of school budgets and the resources given to schools, as well as a year-over-year comparison of total school funding.
 It defines the various types of schools in Chicago, the demographics, and the programs provided to students.
 Additionally, the chapter outlines the network management structure for district-run schools, which provides administrative support and leadership development to schools and school leaders.

 This chapter profiles each Central Office department, including its mission and major programs, FY2020 budget summary, major accomplishments, and key budget initiatives.